rongabriel31-commits/-GGTCAI.GLOBAL-AUTHORITY-GOVERNANCE-BLOCKVO08/README.md

 Restricted Actions

-The following are prohibited without explicit written authorization from GGTC.info:
+The following are prohibited without explicit written authorization from GGTCAI.GLOBAL:

 * unauthorized commercial use
 * infrastructure cloning